 Congratulations, so you’ve decided to invest your money instead of letting it sit idle in a savings bank account 😎

 Now that the first step is out of the way, you have to decide where and how you wish to invest your money.
-In other words, you have to allocate your assets among various investment classes, such as equity (stocks, equity mutual funds), debt (cash, term deposits, liquid funds), real estate, commodities, gold, art and so on.
+In other words, you have to allocate your assets among various investment classes, such as equity (stocks, equity mutual funds), debt (cash, term deposits, liquid funds), real estate, commodities, gold, ETFs and Index Funds, art and so on.

 Asset allocation means striking the right balance between risk and reward by adjusting the investments in your portfolio depending on your risk appetite and time-frame, based on your financial goals.
 Here are some pointers to get your asset allocation right.

 The most important component of your asset allocation strategy and will determine how and where you choose to invest..

 Ideally, the answer would be zero, but suppose that isn’t the case, how much of a hit can you take without batting an eyelid? 🙂

 While this is a rather subjective question, it will depend on

 – your age: the older you get, the more you’re likely to want safety/assured returns

 – your experience: if investing since long, you are armed with “better” knowledge about investment cycles and potential risks